MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSShare.md

 PS C:\> Get-ACSShare -ResourceGroupName $ResourceGroup -FarmName $Farm.Name -ShareName "Share002"
 ```

+The first command stores the value named System in the variable named $ResourceGroup.

+The second command uses the [Get-ACSFarm](,/Get-ACSFarm,md) cmdlet to get the farm that is contained in the resource group specified in the $ResourceGroup variable.
+The command stores the result in the variable named $Farm.

+The third command uses the **Get-ACSShare** cmdlet to get the SMB shares in the share named Share002.

 ## PARAMETERS

 ### -AdminUri
-Specifies the link, as a URI, to the service admin.
+Specifies the link, as a URI, to the service administrator.

 ```yaml
 Type: Uri